PhaniKumarGudepu/API_Gen/README.md

 }
 ```
 ```
-project_dir  : root directory path of the intended project project_name : name of the project framekwork   : name of the framework in which the project is created host         : host address of the server port         : port address of the server
+project_dir         : root directory path of the project (required) project_name        : name of the project (required) api_module_name     : name of the API module --default : 'webapp' framework_object    : name of the framework object --default : 'app' framekwork          : name of the framework in which the project is created (required) host                : host address of the server (required) port                : port address of the server (required)

 api_list        : list of all the individual end points
-    method_handler_name : name of a method handler of a particular end-point HTTP_method         : HTTP method type
+    method_handler_name : name of a method handler of a particular end-point (required) HTTP_method         : HTTP method type (required)
-    path                : url path
+    path                : url path (required)
-    response            : sample response
+    response            : sample response (required)
 ```